 MCU (Multipoint Control Unit):

 MCU architecture uses a centralized server that receives the encoded stream from all the participants and then uses transcoder and mixer to generate a single stream that will be shared with all the participants in the network.
 In the MCU topology, every peer establishes a connection with a centralized server.
 Hence there is n*2 number of connections where n is the number of peers.
 For example, an MCU network with 4 users will have 8 connections, and one with 5 users will have 10 connections.
 This helps the streaming process easier.
 Compared with the Full-mesh, The MCU reduces the network load for all of the peers in the network.
 However, the CPU server cost makes the MCU topology somewhat expensive.

 SFU acts like a router of media; it receives the incoming encoded media streams from all users and then decides which particular stream needs to be sent to a user.
 In the SFU topology, every peer establishes a connection with a centralized server.
 Hence there is n*n number of connections where n is the number of peers.
 For example, an SFU network with 4 users will have 16 connections, and one with 5 users will have 25 connections.
 SFU gives flexibility to the user side while reducing the CPU computational cost on the server-side.
 The above two factors make SFU a more popular and cost-effective option that is scalable with WebRTC applications.

 Comparison of Full-Mesh, SFU and MCU Topologies

-Inferring from the above table, it is clearly seen that full-mesh topology is not suitable for scalable architecture (large network) as bandwidth required for the users is quite high.
-Eventually looking at cost effective options, we have the SFU and MCU.
+Inferring from the above table, it is clearly seen that full-mesh topology is not suitable for scalable architecture (large network) as the bandwidth required for the users is quite high.
+Eventually looking at cost-effective options, we have the SFU and MCU.